POAC Clinical Eligibility Policy

 POAC funds IV Ceftriaxone for paediatric cellulitis (> 10 years and < 15 years) in the following patients:

 - Failed trial of oral antibiotics after 48 hours –please note, as per the pathway, the initial redness can increase within the first 24 hours and is not necessarily a sign that oral antibiotics are failing.
 The parents should be given the patient information sheet on cellulitis management and be asked to return in 48 hours if the redness is not settling, or at any time if they feel their child is getting worse.

 - Patient must be stable but not responding to oral treatment at 48 hours to be eligible for IV therapy in the community

-- If insufficient improvement after 3 IV antibiotic doses, seek infectious diseases advice.
+If insufficient improvement after 3 IV antibiotic doses, seek infectious disease advice.
 POAC does not fund fourth or subsequent doses unless approved by an infectious diseases specialist before administration.
-If the patient is suitable for IV therapy in the community but your clinic cannot provide the service, please generate POAC referral and arrange treatment at an Urgent Care clinic.
+If the patient is suitable for IV therapy in the community but your clinic cannot provide the service, please generate a POAC referral and arrange treatment at any Urgent Care Clinic - see here for details

 POAC Clinical Policy: Cellulitis Management